eweeks/cs171-hw2-weeks-esther/problem_3_answers.md

 	 screen.
 This could allow for more of the data to be viewed at once and thus give a better overview of trends.

-	Other smaller items come to mind, such as showing the amount of activity on a branch at a glance, perhaps by making the lines thicker if there are more commits.
+	Other items come to mind, such as showing the amount of activity on a branch at a glance, perhaps by making the lines thicker if there are more commits.
 It also would be nice if the categories (author, or branch name) would stay stationary, while the graph can still scroll.
 This way if you are looking at data at the bottom/end of